 Although emergency temporary removal from the home until evaluation is complete and safety is ensured is not uncommon, the ultimate goal of Child Protective Services is to keep children with their family in a safe, healthy environment.
 If the previously described interventions do not ensure safety, consideration must be made for long-term removal and possibly termination of parental rights.
 This significant step requires a court petition, presented by the legal counsel of the appropriate welfare department.
 The specific procedure varies from state to state but usually entails family court testimony by a physician.
 When the court decides in favor of removing the child from the home, a disposition is arranged.
 The family's physician should participate in this disposition planning; if not, the physician's agreement and consent to the disposition should be sought.
 While the child is in temporary placement, the physician should, if possible, maintain contact with the parents and ensure that adequate efforts are being made to help them.
 Occasionally, children are re-abused while in foster care.
 The physician should be alert to this possibility.
 The physician's input is integral to the decision for reuniting the child and parents.
 As the dynamics of the family setting improve, the child may be able to return to the parents' care.
 However, recurrences of abuse are common.

 Prevention of maltreatment should be a part of every well-child office visit through education of parents or caregivers and referrals for appropriate community services of identified at-risk families.
 Parents who have been victims of abuse or neglect may be at risk of abusing their own children.
 Such parents often verbalize anxiety about their abusive background and are amenable to assistance.
 First-time parents and teenage parents as well as parents with several children < 5 yr are also at risk.
 Often, maternal risk factors for abuse are identified prenatally, eg, a mother who does not seek prenatal care, smokes, abuses drugs, or has a history of domestic violence.
-Medical problems during pregnancy, delivery, or early infancy that may affect the infant's health can weaken parent-infant bonding (see Sick Neonates).
+Medical problems during pregnancy, delivery, or early infancy that may affect the infant's health can weaken parent-infant bonding (see also Caring for Sick Neonates).
 During such times it is important to elicit the parents' feelings about their own inadequacies and the infant's well-being.
 How well can they tolerate an infant with many needs or health demands?
 Do the parents give moral and physical support to each other?
 Are there relatives or friends to help in times of need?
 The health care practitioner who is alert to clues and able to provide support in such settings goes a long way toward preventing tragic events.

 Last full review/revision December 2009 by Ann S. Botash, MD